 From North Dakota to Texas and all the way to the eastern coast, the brown-winged striped-sweat bee dwells.
-It is the largest population of sweat bees in the eastern half of the United States.
-There have been sightings of them in southern Canada and northeastern Mexico as well.
+It is the largest population of sweat bees in the eastern half of the US.
+There have been sightings of this bee species in southern Canada and northeastern Mexico as well.

 Males are a blue-green iridescent hue with a golden and black-striped metasoma, and tend to be slightly metallic in appearance.
 The females are iridescent, slightly-metallic blue-green that tinges to purple along the sides, and have dark banding across their blue-green metasoma.